JobService/job-service/deploy/src/main/resources/README.md

 1. Job Service
     This is the Job Service itself.
 As discussed it is a RESTful Web Service and is the primary service being demonstrated here.

-    By default port 9411 is used to communicate with the Job Service but if that port is not available then the `JOB_SERVICE_PORT` environment variable can be set to have a different port used.

 2. RabbitMQ
     The Worker Framework is a pluggable infrastructure and technically it can use different messaging systems.
 However it is most common for RabbitMQ to be used for messaging, and that is what is used here.